Frederick F. Pordum

-Frederick F. Pordum (1934 – August 24, 2023) was an American politician from Lackawanna, New York.
+Frederick F. Pordum (1934 – August 24, 2023) was an American politician and educator from Lackawanna, New York.
 As a Democrat, he represented the 1st District in the Erie County Legislature from 1968 to 1971.

 He graduated from The Citadel in 1959.
 He earned a master's degree from the University at Buffalo.
 He returned to Lackawanna to become a schoolteacher and football coach.
 Notably he coached former Philadelphia Eagle great, Ron Jaworski.